memfault/interrupt/_drafts/ota-delta-updates.md

 hole, firmware update gives modern teams the flexibility they need to move fast and react to a changing environment.

-I've written at lenght about firmware update in the past, including on Interrupt with a [Firmware Update Cookbook]({% post_url 2020-06-23-device-firmware-update-cookbook %}) and [a post about code signing](% post_url 2020-09-08-secure-firmware-update-with-code-signing %}), and even recorded a
+I've written at length about firmware updates in the past, including on Interrupt with a [Firmware Update Cookbook]({% post_url 2020-06-23-device-firmware-update-cookbook %}) and [a post about code signing](% post_url 2020-09-08-secure-firmware-update-with-code-signing %}), and even recorded a